nickwinger/ng-swiss-army-knife/README.md

 So it should be a swiss army knife for angular developers ;-D

-_If you find something missing or have suggestions please let me know._
+But it also contains a lot of useful stuff for just javascript developers or css styling _If you find something missing or have suggestions please let me know._

 I work on different angular projects and will update this library frequently.